Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Female Figures in Greek Mythology

-The surviving stories from Greek mythology are male-dominated, with the male gods more powerful than the goddesses, and the male mortals more famous than most females.
+The surviving Greek mythological are male-dominated, the male gods are almost always more powerful than the goddesses, and the male mortals are always more famous than the females.

 The emergence of the Hellenes people had resulted in the emergence of the mythology of the Olympian gods, with these gods usurping previous gods, and confining them to minimal roles.
 This was especially evident with goddesses such as Gaia and Phoebe.

-That being said, there were of course still prominent female figures in later mythology, and important goddesses included the likes of Hera, Aphrodite and Athena, and famous mortals included Helen, Cassandra and Andromache.
+That said, there were still prominent female figures in later mythology.
+Important goddesses included the likes of Hera, Aphrodite, and Athena, and famous mortals included Helen, Cassandra, and Andromache.